England | Scotland | Wales | Northern Ireland | Ireland

 DR J GONZALEZ

-Sadly Dr Gonzalez will be retiring from General Practice on 31 March 2020.
-He has given the Practice over twenty years of loyal and dedicated service.
+Sadly Dr Gonzalez has retired from General Practice on 31 March 2020.
+He gave the Practice over twenty years of loyal and dedicated service.
 He will be greatly missed by both patients and staff.
 We wish him a long and happy retirement.

 If you are taking long-term medication, your doctor may arrange for you to receive repeat prescriptions.